centiservice/mats3/README.md

 [Rationale For Mats](docs/RationaleForMats.md).

-Mats lets you use messaging without having to massively change your mental model of how to create inter service
-endpoints: You might code your Mats Endpoint to receive a request, invoke a few collaborating services, calculate the result based on values both from the request and the responses from the services you invoked, and then return the result, very much like you would code a synchronous HTTP endpoint.
+Mats lets you use messaging without having to massively change your mental model of how to create inter service message based endpoints: You might code your Mats Endpoint to receive a request, invoke a few collaborating services, calculate the result based on values both from the request and the responses from the services you invoked, and then return the result, very much like you would code a synchronous HTTP endpoint.

 ### Multi-stage, message-based Endpoints